 THE TWO MODES OF SENSING

-Animals have two ways of using their senses – focused and panoramic.
+Animals have two basic ways of using their senses – focused and panoramic, they can be used separately or both together.

 FocusingFocused sensing is always selective and specific.
 Animals and humans focus in order to do and get all the things which they need or want.

 Focus points are necessary to do anything in life.
-Focussing with our brains on ideas, is probably the best thing we humans do.
+Focusing with our brains on ideas, is probably the best thing we humans do.

 But focusing, even receptive focusing, always limits the big picture.
-To be able to sense everything in our actual immediate environment, it is essential to stop all selective and specific focusing.
+To be able to sense everything, it is essential to stop all selective and specific focusing.

 Panoramic SensingPanoramic sensing is the receptive awareness to everything happening in the immediate environment, without focusing on any specific part of it.